About Finn Juhl | House of Finn Juhl

 Upholstery and Wood Work

-A few years after Finn Juhl’s debut at the Cabinetmaker’s Guild Exhibition he became increasingly interested in applying wood as the dominant shaping material, rather than ‘hiding’ it under a cover of upholstery.
-When he designed the 45 Chair it had become his objective to create a chair that was almost self-explanatory in its construction.
-This way, he became one of the first to clearly disconnect the upholstered areas from the wooden frame.
-The result was an elegant and tantalizing expression that came to characterize Finn Juhl.
+Contrary to many of his peers, Finn Juhl saw great potential in having modern furniture reflect modern art, and the Pelican Chair is a clear example of how he combined the ideals of functionalism with free art.
+A few years after his debut at the Cabinetmakers’ Guild Exhibition, he became increasingly interested in using wood as the main material in his designs, rather than hiding it under a layer of upholstery.
+When he designed the 45 Chair, his objective was to create a chair that was almost self-explanatory in its construction, making him one of the first to distinctly separate the upholstered areas from the wooden frame.
+The result was an elegant, floating expression that would come to define Finn Juhl.